 In 1997, the World Soundscape Project and Cambridge Street Records re-issued the original Vancouver Soundscape recordings from 1973, along with the 1996 soundscape compositions and documentary Soundscape Vancouver 1996, on a double CD.
 The same year, Truax served on the City of Vancouver's Urban Noise Taskforce and contributed to the educational recommendations of its final report, Urban Noise.
 In 1999, Cambridge Street Publishing issued the original Handbook as a CD-ROM.

 The catalogue of the WSP Tape Library (including photos from many of the recording sites) and the Sound References in Literature database is available on the Sonic Research Studio website, along with historical and recent photos of the studio.
-An extensive collection of the print, graphic and audio documents related to the World Soundscape Project is also available online as the WSP Database.
+An extensive collection of the print, graphic and audio documents related to the World Soundscape Project including the entire collection of sound recordings from 1972 to the present, is also available online as the WSP Database.
 Please contact Barry Truax (email@example.com) for guest acccess.

 Hildegard Westerkamp with the WSP Tape Library, ca. 1982.